-The public channel exposes the knowledge content with guest users.
+The public channel exposes the knowledge content to guest users.
 There are Salesforce AppExchange Apps that enable audiences to expose public knowledge articles on non-Salesforce pages.

 An approval process can be created for articles.
 This is invaluable for controlling the published content, especially, if the content needs to be screened for customer-facing articles.
 The approval process for knowledge articles works more or less like any other article, but there are a few approval actions that are distinctive to knowledge- Knowledge Actions.

 Rating is an important feature of Salesforce knowledge.
 Rating lets the users rate the content.
-In Salesforce Classic the rating system was 1-5 star rating but in Salesforce Lightning Knowledge, it is a thumbs-up or thumbs down rating system.
+In Salesforce Classic, the rating system was a 1-5 star rating, but in Salesforce Lightning Knowledge, it is a thumbs-up or thumbs-down rating system.
 These voting buttons can be added or removed from pages as needed so the author can control who can vote on what article.
 For Lightning Pages, the Article Thumb Vote component provides voting options to the users.

 One of the important features of Salesforce Knowledge is Data Categories and Data Category Groups.
 These are two major functions-article organization and article access.
 Data categories allow the user to organize the article content in a hierarchical way.
 They can be grouped into Data Category Groups.

-So this was an overview of Salesforce Knowlege.
+So this was an overview of Salesforce Knowledge.
 Do you have any queries or suggestions regarding this article?
 Please feel free to take a consultation call with CloudVandana for any Salesforce-related requirements.